-B.6 Risk Impli B.6 Risk Implications Risk Category Description Rating (likelihood x consequence) Mitigation Action Financial Insufficient funds are available to complete the required works Possible (3) x Major (4) = High (12) Additional funds are to be allocated to the project from Council Reserve Health & Safety Current practice of public accessing the landfill face is discontinued to OH&S issues Possible (3) x Major (4) = High (12) Construction of the transfer station to limit conflict Reputation The Shire of Northam is not seen as being proactive in waste minimisation strategies Possible (3) x Medium (3) = Moderate (9) Construction of the transfer station and tip shop to minimise waste to landfill Service Interruption Existing users are unable to access the facility during the period of construction Possible (3) x Medium (3) = Moderate (9) Construction works will be managed so as to allow continued access to the landfill site Compliance The proposed construction is not undertaken in accordance with the required standards Unlikely (2) x Major (4) = Moderate (8) Any building works will be issued with appropriate licences and approvals.
+B.6 Risk Implications Risk Category Rating (likelihood x consequence) Mitigation Action Financial Insufficient funds are available to complete the required works Possible (3) x Major (4) = High (12) Additional funds are to be allocated to the project from Council Reserve Health & Safety Current practice of public accessing the landfill face is discontinued to OH&S issues Possible (3) x Major (4) = High (12) Construction of the transfer station to limit conflict Reputation The Shire of Northam is not seen as being proactive in waste minimisation strategies Possible (3) x Construction of Medium (3) = transfer station Moderate (9) tip shop to mini waste to landfill Service Interruption Existing users are unable to access the facility during the period of construction Possible (3) x Medium (3) = will be managed Moderate (9) as to allow contin access to the la site Compliance The proposed construction is not undertaken in accordance with the required standards Unlikely (2) x Major (4) = Moderate (8) Any building works will be issued with appropriate licences and approvals.
 In addition DWER has issued a works approval for the construction works Property Council will no longer have access to the property following construction.
 Unlikely (2) x Major (4) = Moderate (8) The property is a Reserve vested with the Shire of Northam for the purposes of "Rubbish Disposal" Environment Any new works will have a detrimental impact on the environment Possible (3) x Medium (3) = Moderate (9) Appropriate environmental approvals have been obtained through the Department of Water and Environmental Regulation (DWER)